-Small, changing exhibits display a variety of Alexandria discoveries.
-These may include artifacts from prehistoric sites, an Alexandria stoneware kiln, an 18th century tavern, Civil War sites, or finds from the most recent excavation.
-On most Fridays, visitors will see volunteers working in the archaeology lab, washing, marking or cataloguing artifacts from a recent site, or working with artifacts excavated in Alexandria during the past thirty years.
+Changing exhibits display a variety of other discoveries.
+These may include artifacts from prehistoric sites, an 18th century tavern, Civil War sites, or finds from the most recent excavation.
+Throughout the week, visitors can ask questions of the archaeologists and volunteers working in the public lab.

-The Alexandria Adventure Lessons demonstrate the step-by-step process of archaeology through hands-on group activities using artifacts from the Alexandria Archaeology collection.
-Call the Museum to schedule a lesson for your school class, scout group, birthday party, summer camp, or adult and senior groups.
-(A small fee is charged.)
+Alexandria Adventure Lessons demonstrate the step-by-step process of archaeology through hands-on group activities using artifacts from the Alexandria Archaeology collection.

-From our website, check the Museum’s calendar, subscribe to eNews, or join the Friends of Alexandria Archaeology for news about lectures, Dig Days, family programs and other special events.
+Visit the Archaeology Museum’s website, subscribe to eNews, follow Alexandria Archaeology on social media, or join the Friends of Alexandria Archaeology for news about upcoming lectures, Dig Days, family programs and other special events.